 Neem oil will repel midges and other insects effectively so it is a useful weapon in our armoury against biting insects and ticks.
 Its weak point, though, is endurance.
 The effect is not very long-lasting because, unlike synthetics which are custom-designed, the active repellents in the mix are volatile – they evaporate away and give maybe a couple of hours repellency at best.

 To get a more enduring effect you need to go up-market to the only natural oil with a lasting effect – oil of lemon eucalyptus.
 (Note that this is not the same as lemon eucalyptus oil which is used by aromatherapists and is not a useful repellent).
 To obtain oil of lemon eucalyptus, the lemon eucalyptus oil must be refined and purified to increase the proportion of the active repellent component, p menthane 3,8 diol or PMD.
 This makes it more akin to a synthetic repellent in that it is high in the active ingredient and low in unwanted impurities.
 However, it is still a natural product.
 There are only a few outlets in the UK where you can obtain the refined version and they have trademarked their product eg citriodiol and citrepel and so are very expensive.
 As with most things, you get what you pay for – 7 or more hours of efficient repellency against midges and mosquitoes .
-There are plenty of products around (eg Mosi-guard, Care Plus) which contain this natural repellent but they tend to be pricey and are marketed for humans.
-As far as I know, the only one which has been developed specifically for horses is Neem Repel Gel which has 8% citriodiol/citrepel.
+There are plenty of products around (eg Mosi-guard, Care Plus) which contain this natural repellent but they tend to be pricey .
+As far as I know, the only one which has been developed specifically using a combination of neem oil and citriodiol is Neem Repel Gel which has 8% citriodiol/citrepel and 8% neem oil.

 Mention must be made of the humble bog myrtle.
 This actually grows in the UK – unlike the Neem tree (India) and the Lemon Eucalyptus (Antipodes).
 It is an essential oil – its essence is extracted by steam distillation which does mean that the repellent proportion of the mixture is fairly low.